Skip to main content

 Florida Statutes section 163.04 forbids ordinances, deed restrictions, covenants, or similar binding agreements from prohibiting solar equipment use.
 Pursuant to the statute, a homeowner may not be denied by "any entity granted the power or right in any deed restriction, covenant or similar binding agreement to approve, forbid, control, or direct alteration of property..." permission to install a solar collector, clothesline, or other energy device using renewable resources.
 The law specifically prohibits a homeowner association from preventing the installation of solar collectors on the roof.
 Although the association may determine where on the roof the collectors may be installed, so long as the installation is within the area required for its effective operation, that is, south, east or west of due south.
 There has been some litigation with respect to the applicability of Section 163.04.
 (See Florida Statute Section 163.04); However, most cases have been resolved through mediation.

-Solar United Neighbors expands access to solar by educating Florida residents about the benefits of distributed solar energy, helping them organize group solar installations, and strengthening Florida’s solar policies and its community of solar supporters.
-Solar United Neighbors of Florida’s Program Director will actively work to establish co-ops, including issuing a Request for Proposal on behalf of the co-op's and provide technical support.
+Solar United Neighbors expands access to solar by educating Florida residents about the benefits of distributed solar energy and helping them organize group solar installations.

-› If you sign up for the solar co-op, does that mean you must purchase a system?
+› If you register for Solar Switch, does that mean you must purchase a system?

-› How do residents learn more or sign up to be in the co-op?
+› How do residents learn more about solar or register for Solar Switch?

-Orange County solar co-ops are open to all residents within the County – including those in city jurisdictions.
+Solar Switch is open to all Orange County residents, including those in city jurisdictions.

-Yes, businesses can sign up and participate, as long as they are able to move forward with their project on the same timeline as the other program members.
+Yes, businesses can register and participate, as long as they are able to move forward with their project within the timeline planned.

 › What is the cost to go solar and what is the return on investment?